 - While welding, keep the torch angled so that there are as few errant emissions from the torch as possible

 - Make sure your employer has all of the safety equipment needed for welding and that it is all working/up to code.
 If it is not, report it to your employer as soon as possible and do not do any welding until the problem is resolved.

 What do I do if I have a welding accident?

 If you have a welding accident, you should seek appropriate medical treatment immediately.
 Next, take pictures of the injury and accident site if/when you are able.
 Keep track of all your medical bills.

-If you suspect that the welding accident might have been the result of negligence on the part of your employer, call a workplace injury lawyer for an assessment of your case.
+If you suspect that the welding accident was because of the negligence of another, call a welding accidents attorney for an assessment of your accident and injuries.

 If you or a loved one were injured in an accident, you have enough to deal with.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
 Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!